-Full weekly tuition amounts will be charged each week with the exception of the three full weeks that DCCC is closed.
+Full weekly tuition amounts will be charged each week except for the three full weeks that DCCC is closed.

-• Other Fees:
+Other Fees:

 Returned checks - There will be a \$30 fee for returned checks.
 Three or more returned checks in one fiscal year will require a family to pay tuition in cash for the remainder of the fiscal year.